-Large Networks is one of the key notions in contemporary science and technology.
-The availability of massive amounts of data and interaction between individuals of large populations of any kind, whether biological, social or computer units, places network analysis at the forefront of current scientific challenges.
-The mathematical foundations of large networks have now become the focus of research in the later decades from diverse perspectives.
-The project RandNET brings together leading researchers worldwide from the areas of combinatorics, probability theory, computer science and statistics with the aim of blending approaches from these areas in the rigorous mathematical foundations for analysing random networks.
-The whole project is driven by real applications in data science and learning on large networks.
-This is planned through an alliance between academic and industrial partners.
-A second goal of the project is to establish a wide platform of knowledge dissemination on the topic of randomness and learning in networks for use of specialists from all scientific disciplines.
+Network analysis is a key technique in modern science.
+The availability of massive amounts of data and the interaction between individuals of large populations has brought network analysis to the forefront of current scientific challenges.
+In this context, the EU-funded RandNET project will bring together leading researchers worldwide from the areas of combinatorics, probability theory, computer science and statistics with the aim of blending approaches from these areas in the mathematical foundations for analysing random networks.
+As a first goal, RandNET will work to enable real applications in data science and learning on large networks.
+Secondly, it will establish a wide platform of knowledge dissemination on the topic of randomness and learning in networks.

 Call for proposal

 Funding SchemeMSCA-RISE - Marie Skłodowska-Curie Research and Innovation Staff Exchange (RISE)